ekodidik/ojs2-ici-export-plugin/README.md

 # Credits

-This plugin version is ported from https://github.com/a-vodka/ojs_copernicus_export_plugin.
+This plugin version was ported from https://github.com/a-vodka/ojs_copernicus_export_plugin.